 What if you're having a number of problems?
 That's several different calls.

 Anyway, I mentioned you can do tickets.
 Do you have an idea where on this screen you can find the menu?

 Look at the picture once more and make your guess.

-It's the "Email Us" link in the "E-commerce Support" part of the table:
+Okay, got it?
+You can find an "Email Us" link under the "eCommerce Support" part of the table:

 Ticket Service Evaluation

-Despite the awkward location, ticket screen itself (pictured above) is actually quite comfortable and nice to use.
+Despite the awkward location, ticket screen itself is actually quite comfortable and nice to use.
 You can also add additional comments right after your original inquiry, which is very thoughtful.

 The responses themselves were alright though.
 And I managed to receive the answers that I needed.
 However, the additional comments that I made were not always addressed.
 Also, sometimes the replies felt like they were pre-written and taken directly out of the internal knowledge base (but it's perfectly alright in most cases anyway).

 Users have also mentioned the tickets being closed even if the issue is not resolved.
 And that might be a big problem for all users.